brangerbriz/emerge2016/bin/README.md

 microsite server.
 Called from `start_microsite.sh`.
 - `tunnel.sh`: Uses `../data/server-key` (if present) to login to the microsite server and create a reverse-ssh tunnel that the microsite `mongod` slave uses to synchronize with the master MongoDB database on the installation machine.
+Called from `start_installation.sh`.
 - `launch_and_poll_kinect_daemon.js`: A Node.js script that launches
 `launch_kinect_daemon.sh` and continually relaunches it if it experiences an error.
 Called from `start_installation.sh`.